-Please take note that K_0 and K_0S are left in the data base but are no longer used for the MAP of the bends, instead ANGLE and TILT are used exclusively.
-However, KO is assignment of relative field errors to a bending magnet because KO is used for the normalization instead of the ANGLE. (see EFCOMP).
+Please take note that K_0 and K_0s are left in the data base but are no longer used for the MAP of the bends, instead ANGLE and TILT are used exclusively.
+However, specifying K0 is required in order to be able to assign relative field errors to a bending magnet because K0 is used for the normalization instead of the ANGLE. (see EFCOMP).

 With $K_0 = (1/B\rho)B_y$, one gets KO = ANGLE / arclength.